UBC-MOAD/docs/pixi/pixi_pkg_env_mgr.rst

 Autocompletion
 --------------

-having Pixi autocomplete its sub-commands, option flags, environment names, etc. when you hit :kbd:`Tab` is very convenient.
+Having Pixi autocomplete its sub-commands, option flags, environment names, etc. when you hit :kbd:`Tab` is very convenient.
-To enable that for :program:`bash`,
-Add the following line to your :file:`$HOME/.bashrc` file:
+To enable that for :program:`bash`, add the following line to your :file:`$HOME/.bashrc` file:

 .. code-block:: bash